watadarkstar/raphael-animate/README.md

 	grunt build

+Running Test Scirpt (for Travis CI)

+	npm test

 ## Website Url

 No URL

 ## Bug tracker

-If you find a bug, please raise it the [issue here](https://github.com/watadarkstar/raphael-animate/issues) on Github!
+If you find a bug, please raise it [here](https://github.com/watadarkstar/raphael-animate/issues) on Github!

 ## Technologies Used
 + [Raphael](http://raphaeljs.com/)